giovanny-franco/case_data_engineer_bees/README.md

 ---

 ## **Contact**
-For any issues or questions, please reach out to the project maintainer.
+For any issues or questions, please reach out to me (giovannyfranco@outlook.com.br)